Affordable Housing with Built-In Margin, Real Property Exit & Downside Protection

 Real-Property Exit

-Each unit is sold as real property, widening the buyer pool
+Each townhome is sold as real property, widening the buyer pool

 Townhome-Style Structuring